mendix/docs-site-test/content/en/docs/studio8/page-editor/page-editor-widgets/page-editor-widgets-input-elements.md

 * **Conditional** – the widget is editable only if specified conditions are met based on an attribute value (for more information, see  [Attribute-Based](#attribute-based) and [Attribute Values](#attribute-values) sections below) or based on an expression.
 You can create a condition based on an expression in Studio Pro only (for details, see the [Editability Section](/refguide8/common-widget-properties/#editability) in *Properties Common in the Page Editor*)

-	{{%alert color="info" %}}If an attribute set for the widget's data source is of the AutoNumber type, the widget is set into read-only mode by default and the **Editability** setting itself is disabled, because attributes of this type are generated automatically.
+	{{%alert type="info" %}}If an attribute set for the widget's data source is of the AutoNumber type, the widget is set into read-only mode by default and the **Editability** setting itself is disabled, because attributes of this type are generated automatically.

 	{{%/alert %}}